Best Business Coach for Scaling Operations - Modern Marks Business Consultants

 How to build delegation that works

-• Create SOPs for the task you want to delegate
+• Create SOPs for the tasks you want to delegate

-• Define quality standards and a “done” checklist
+• Define quality standards and a clear “done” checklist

-• Use a review step for the first 2–3 cycles
+• Run reviews for the first 2–3 cycles

 • Measure outcomes and tighten the SOP

-This also ties into business coach for time management and delegation.
-Time management isn’t just calendars—it’s designing work so you’re not repeating the same decisions.
+This also ties to business coach for time management and delegation: time management is not just calendars—it’s designing work so you stop repeating the same decisions.

 • Will you map our workflows before recommending tools?